 How to Track Your Period and Why It's Important?

 Do you track your menstrual cycle?
 Better yet, do you understand it?
-What if we told you that your monthly cycle has four unique phases, and that each one brings about different physical and emotional strengths in you?
-You'd probably want to learn how to work with your cycle instead of against it right?
+What if we told you that your monthly cycle has four unique phases, each bringing about different physical and emotional strengths in you?
+You'd probably want to learn how to work with your cycle instead of against it, right?

 Our resident naturopath Ema Taylor weighs in...